dicelab-rhul/matbii/scripts/README.md

 - Guidance intervals: A dataframe of intervals (t1, t2, task) that indicate the time at which a guidance was shown.At times inbetween intervals, no guidance was shown.

-### User input

-- Mouse movement events: A dataframe of mouse movements (t, x, y).
-- Mouse click events: A dataframe of mouse click events (t, x, y, b). b indicates which button was clicked.
-- Keyboard events: A dataframe of keyboard events (t, key).
-- Eye movement events: A dataframe of eye tracking events (t, x, y, f). f indicates whether the event part of a fixation or saccade.
-Note that the (x, y) coordinates already have been passed through filters.

 ### Task specific

 - Tracking: A dataframe of tracking events (t, x, y) showing the position of the tracking target.